-Other contributions relates to members using voluntary severance payments to fund a Bridging Pension Option.
+Other contributions relate to members using voluntary severance payments to fund a Bridging Pension Option.

-If the Fund is less than 107% funded at the 31 March 2023 on the Technical Provisions basis agreed between the Trustee and the Company for the formal actuarial valuation as at 31 March 2023, the employer will make additional contributions (capped at £145m) to the Fund over the period 1 January 2024 to 31 December 2026.
+If the Fund is less than 107% funded at the 31 March 2023 on the technical provisions basis agreed between the Trustee and the Company for the formal actuarial valuation, the employer will make additional contributions (capped at £145m) to the Fund over the period 1 January 2024 to 31 December 2026.